bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 successfully.
 It is similar in concept to [BitVM][topic acc] but simpler in its Bitcoin implementation due to using an opcode specifically designed for program execution verification.
-Elftrace works with programs compiled for the RISC-V architecture using Linux’s ELF format;
+Elftrace works with programs compiled for the RISC-V architecture using Linux's ELF format;
 almost any programmer can easily create programs for that target, making using elftrace highly accessible.
 Halseth provided an update on Elftrace in August when it gained the [ability][news315 elftracezk] to